Masks will not be mandatory in Ottawa's English public schools this fall

 "I think we would have been much better off to allow staff to simply do their job to recommend that people to wear their masks.
 We've caused all this turmoil and upset in our community.
 I don’t believe it will be helpful to pass this because while it's clear to me that you actually don't have to wear a mask, it may not be clear to everybody."

-Student Trustee Antong Hou told the board meeting that if Ottawa Public Health or the Ontario Government had implemented a mask mandate, students might have been more receptive to mandatory masking.
+Student Trustee Antong Hou told the board meeting that if Ottawa Public Health or the Ontario Government had implemented a mask mandate, the public might have been more receptive to mandatory masking.

 "This motion has divided our board, it has divided our community and it will divide our students.
 To most students the question on the table isn't about the effectiveness of masks, rather the effectiveness of the mandate," Hou said before the final vote.